muhammedjamsheer/Angular/Interview Questions.md

 2. ### Why we use angular?
-1 .Angular is supported by google.
+1. Angular is supported by google
-1 .Typescript used in angular is a product of microsoft ,typescript  helps make our code easier to read and avoid errors
+1. Typescript used in angular is a product of microsoft ,typescript  helps make our code easier to read and avoid errors
+1. Item 3

 **[⬆ Back to Top](#table-of-contents)**